lifaon74/rx-dom/examples/tutoral.md

 ></div>
 ```

-And use `compileAndEvaluateReactiveHTMLAsComponentTemplate` to compile and evaluate this *reactive html* to javascript.
+And use the function `compileAndEvaluateReactiveHTMLAsComponentTemplate` to compile
+and evaluate this *reactive html* into javascript.

 The complete syntax for `reactive html` may be found [HERE](../src/syntax.md)

 ### Component

-Let's create `hello-world.component.ts` in its own folder.
+Let's create a file `hello-world.component.ts` in its own folder.

 #### Step 1 - define what you want to import into your component

 The compiled `reactive html` is completely isolated: it doesn't import any functions, constants, or use global
 variables.
 Instead, everything must come from the caller of the function.
+This level of encapsulation allows `rx-dom` to strongly minify you component and run then at extreme speed.

-So the first step, is to define what will be required into your component:
+So, the first step is to define what will be required into your component:

 ```ts
 const CONSTANTS_TO_IMPORT = {